 And today I’m sharing a third: Mediterranean Sweet Potatoes.
 These easy baked sweet potatoes are filled with Mediterranean flavors from the salad, to the chickpeas, to the creamy lemon dressing on top.

-• Bake the potatoes and chickpeas: Wrapping potatoes in foil and cooking in the oven can take over an hour.
-To cut down the time it takes, we cut the potatoes in half and place them face down on a tray, directly in the oven (no foil).
-The exposed flesh of the sweet potato gets caramelized as it bakes on the tray.
-The chickpeas can bake at the same time as the potatoes.
+1. Bake the potatoes and chickpeas: Wrapping potatoes in foil and baking can take over an hour.
+To save time, cut the potatoes in half and place them face down on a tray, directly in the oven (no foil).
+This method caramelizes the exposed flesh of the sweet potato.
+Bake the chickpeas alongside the potatoes.

-• Assemble the topping: While the potatoes are baking, we’ll assemble the creamy lemon dressing and a simple Mediterranean salad.
+2. Assemble the topping: While the potatoes bake, prepare the creamy lemon dressing and a simple Mediterranean salad.

-• Eat: Break up the baked sweet potatoes a bit with a fork, spoon on some topping, add the crispy chickpeas, and finish with spoonfuls of the sauce.
+3. Serve: Fluff the baked sweet potatoes with a fork, add the topping, crispy chickpeas, and finish with spoonfuls of the sauce.

 • Bake enough sweet potatoes for the week: This, of course, is based on how many you’d like to eat that week.
 I wouldn’t recommend keeping the cooked potatoes past a week.
 Let the potatoes completely cool and package in separate containers.